 Fender Custom Shop Stevie Ray Vaughan Tribute Stratocaster

 Generations of guitar players have since been inspired by SRV's playing, and his legacy continues to thrive to this day.
 The same can be said of his Number One guitar, it continues to inspire players and guitar enthusiasts.
 It added its worn out look and the "vintage" big sound into the definition of coolness.
 Back in 2004, Fender Custom Shop built 100 limited edition replicas of the Number One which was called the Stevie Ray Vaughan Tribute Stratocaster.
 These replicas closely copied the details of the original Number One guitar, down to the smallest wear.
-The limited production and staggering price did not hinder other enthusiasts from owning their own Number One.
-They made their own personal, custom SRV Number One replicas, and understandably so - because the Number One is one cool electric guitar.
+The limited production and staggering price proved to be a challenge to many SRV fans but that did not stop them from owning their own Number One.
+Many relic'ed their precious Strats to mimic SRV's Number One, and understandably so - because the Number One is one cool electric guitar.
 A standard production model Stevie Ray Vaughan Stratocaster is available from Fender and it retails for $1,699.99

 The Top Ten Guitars of All Time!